theXappy/RemoteNET/src/README.md

 It uses a trick of compiling a function directly from IL to return the `IntPtr` it recieves as the "result's address".
  Luckily the runtime auto-magiclly converts this to an `object` when returned.
 Getting that `object` gives us a lot of power - We can now use `.GetType()` on it, explore it's `MethodInfo`s and `PropertyInfos` and invoke them :)
 Unfortunatly this power comes with a cost.
-Converting `IntPtr`s back to objects without the runtime to hold our hands is a very risky task.
+Converting `IntPtr`s back to objects without the runtime to hold our hands is a risky task.
 .NET's GC just turned from our best friend into our enemy.
 If GC happens between retrival of the `IntPtr` address to actually making it into a reference the object might move around the program memory.
 That means the address we are now going to "dereference" might be just about anything!